allydunham/dnacomb/README.md

 * `count` - The number of reads
 * `overall_proportion` - The proportion of all reads
 * `group_proportion` - The proportion of reads in the same group

+### Filtered Counts

+Finally, the filtered counts TSV gives the count and proportion of filtered reads for each filter reason.
+It contains the following columns:

+* `forward` - The forward sequence
+* `reverse` - The reverse sequence (if any)
+* `count` - The total number of reads filtered
+* `proportion` - The proportion of all filtered reads
+* `{reason}` - The count of each filter reason that this sequence was filtered for

 ## Tests and Benchmarks